scipipe/scipipe/docs/basic_concepts.md

 # Basic concepts

-In SciLuigi, we are discussing a few concepts all the time, so to make sure we are on the same page, we will below go through the basic ones briefly.
+In SciPipe, we are discussing a few concepts all the time, so to make sure we are on the same page, we will below go through the basic ones briefly.

 ## Processes